 This depends on the business plan and the commercial activities to be undertaken by the company.

 As a general rule the licensing regulations of the UAE require that in order to do business in any Emirate (and this means the jurisdiction that is located outside of the free-zones), a licence issued by the Department of Economic Development is necessary.
-For example, a company planning to supply goods or services to customers resident in Dubai (and the jurisdiction outside of the various free-zones) must have a licence from the Dubai Department of Economic Development.
-This would involve establishing a limited liability company and a UAE national as a shareholder (owning 51% of the capital unless exemption under the Foreign Direct Investment Law is available) being involved in the corporate structure.
+For example, a company planning to supply goods or services to customers resident in Dubai (and the jurisdiction outside of the various free-zones) must have a licence from the Dubai Department of Economic Development and involves establishing a limited liability company.

 4. An e-commerce business requires logistics, warehousing and 'last mile' delivery.
 How can this be structured?

 The logistics, warehousing and delivery activities of operating an e-commerce business is critical.
 Customer experience is very important a competitive market place and all consumers expect a seamless service commencing from the online purchasing decision, integration of payment channels and delivery to the doorstep.
 An e-commerce business has the option of outsourcing logistics and delivery to a third party logistics providers ("3PL").
 This is often more convenient for a number of reasons:

 - The 3PL can obtain customs clearance for the goods to be sold in the UAE if they are being sourced from overseas.
 The e-commerce provider may not, unless it has a trading licence and operates as a limited liability company registered with the Department of Economic Development, be able to obtain am import code in order to import goods into the UAE.

 - The 3PL may have warehouse facilities, and accordingly any inventory or goods in transit can be stored by the 3PL in its warehouse facility.